-If you've been to Bangkok on previous occasions, you may well be aware of the volume of small massage spas spread out across the city offering no more than foot massages, manicures, pedicures and basic spa treatments.
+If you've been to Bangkok on previous occasions, you may well be aware of the volume of small massage spas spread out across the city offering no more than foot massages, manicures, pedicures and essential spa treatments.
 However, please don't confuse these with the naughty massage parlours you find around here.

 I wasn't a happy chappy at all.
-You simply cannot have a relaxing massage in circumstances such as this.
+You cannot have a relaxing massage in circumstances such as this.
 I got out, got dressed and left without a requesting a refund, albeit surrounded by astonished looks.
 I needed to get out of that spa and quickly.
 I don't think that it was a question of being ripped off by the establishment, but rather their less than satisfactory service.
 I was refunded the next day after letting the manageress at the hotel know what had happened.

-The Devarana Spa located at the Dusit Thani Hotel in the city centre is a true tranquil oasis.
+The Devarana Spa located at the Dusit Thani Hotel in the city centre is a real tranquil oasis.
 It's one of Bangkok's most stylish and evocative health havens due to its natural flowing light, vibrant colours and still, sparkling water pond set amidst an expansive reception area.
 All the treatment rooms provide a serene Zen ambience coupled with the creature comforts of beauty and privacy, perfect for a relaxing and soothing massage.

 The Oasis Spa is a day spa nestled amidst an immense garden setting which assists in creating an aura of calmness.
 There's a real possibility you'll hear the sound of birds tweeting and twittering in the trees outside your room while your treatment is in progress.

 Banyan Tree Spa is located on the 39th floor of the Banyan Tree Hotel and is so named after a tropical and sacred tree found in South East Asia.
 This deluxe spa not only affords you fabulous views across the city but also offers you a haven in which to indulge your senses all the while rejuvenating your spiritual, physical and mental well-being.

 It's a three-hour body scrub and aromatherapy massage.
-The other therapeutic treatments you could try include body masks, facials, traditional Thai massage, foot massage and Indian head massage.
+The other treatments you could try include body masks, facials, traditional Thai massage, foot massage and Indian head massage.
 This spa has a warm ambience as well as friendly and experienced therapists.

 Spa I Am is a day spa located to the north of the city centre at 88 Soi Ladprao 18, Ladprao Road, Bangkok.
-This large facility here has twenty treatment rooms, two hydrotherapy suites with Jacuzzis and saunas, a special suite for couples, a beauty treatment room, a fitness room and a snack bar.
+This large facility here has twenty treatment rooms, two hydrotherapy suites with Jacuzzis and saunas, an exclusive suite for couples, a beauty treatment room, a fitness room and a snack bar.
 This day spa is a sanctuary for the senses where you can relax with a hot stone massage, a mud body mask or a face firming treatment.

 Please note that this post contains some affiliate links which means I earn a small commission at no extra cost to you if you should purchase after clicking through my blog.
 Also remember that I never promote any products or services here unless I've used and loved them myself.

 Your host Grahame (Yep! that's me) from Luxury Thailand Travel says he'd really appreciate your kind support.
-Simply take your next tour by selecting any one of the many excursions listed on the left side of this page.
+Simply take your next tour by selecting any one of the many excursions listed.
 Here's wishing you a safe trip and a happy and exciting holiday.